uschtwill/re-employment-kraken/README.md

 Specifically you are interested in the HTML making up a single search result.

 The CSS selector identifying one of these goes into the `getSingleResult` function.
-Furthermore you will need to specify selectors to get the title (`getTitle`) and the link to the detail page of that result (`getHref`).
+Furthermore you will need to specify selectors to get the title (`getResultTitle`) and the link to the detail page of that result (`getResultHref`).

 `re-employment-kraken` uses the [`cheerio`][cheerio] package to scrape the HTML and anything related to the DOM, so for some more involved cases it can be useful to check out their docs ([_"Traversing the DOM"_][cheerio-docs]).